Beuth-Erdelt/Benchmark-Experiment-Host-Manager/experiments/README.md

-# Benchmark Experiment Host Manager - Benchbase Experiments
+# Benchmark Experiment Host Manager

-The folder contains subfolders with DDL scripts and a query file for multiple DBMSs.
-These are used for Benchbase experiments.
+In this folder is a collection of workload and schema files for benchmarking experiments.

 ## Orchestration of Benchmarking Experiments